marta-tatiana/task01/README.md

 #Overview
 This project implements a simple prefix tree (`DictionaryTrie`).
 The tree consists of `CharacterNodes`, each holding a list of its children.
 The nodes hold caches of words that are reachable from them.
-See the docstrings for details
+See the docstrings for details.

 #Performance considerations
 ##Memory